mhadam/snowplow.wiki-fork/setup-guide/common/troubleshooting/Troubleshooting.md

 ###  I need to recreate my table of Snowplow events, how?

-If you have somehow lost or corrupted your Snowplow event store (in Infobright or Redshift), don't panic!
+If you have somehow lost or corrupted your Snowplow event store in Redshift, don't panic!

 Fortunately, **Snowplow does not delete any data at any stage of its processing**, so it's all available for you to restore from your archive buckets.

-Here is a simple workflow to use with StorageLoader to re-populate Infobright or Redshift with all of your events:
+Here is a simple workflow to use with RDB Loader to re-populate Redshift with all of your events:

-1. Create a new events table in your database, let's call it `events2`
+1. Create a new database schema in your database, let's call it `atomic2`
 2. Create a new S3 bucket, let's call it `events-archive2`
-3. Edit your StorageLoader's `config.yml` file:
+3. Edit your `config.yml` file:
-   * Change `:table:` to point to your `events2` table
    * Change `:in:` to point to your existing archive bucket
    * Change `:archive:` to point to your new `events-archive2` bucket
+4. Edit your storage target (`redshift.json`) configuration:
+   * Change `schema` to point to your `atomic2`
-4. Rerun StorageLoader
+4. Rerun EmrEtlRunner with following option: `--skip archive_raw,analyze,archive`

 This should load **all** of your events into your new `events2` table, archiving all events after loading into `events-archive2`.